devyourown/poker-with-spring-boot/README.md

-# This is a back-end for poker game.

-## Tech stack
-    - Java
-    - Spring-boot
-    - Spring-Security
+# Poker with spring boot

 ## description
-    This app has a domain of Poker, and communicate with inferface of controllers (which use a HTTP protocol).
-    Frontend interface can be found in my repo.
+    you can play texas holdem with CLI.

 ## distribute
     You can distribute to this app.
-Just PR and add description of your code.
+Just PR with description of your code.